Hoylake: Community

 Hoylake is a largely residential area and there is an active nightlife in the town centre, which is located at the original village of Hoose.

 The town supports a permanent lifeboat station, manned by the RNLI.
 Initially founded in 1803 by the Mersey Docks and Harbour Board, it is one of the oldest in the country.

 In 2008, the RNLI began to raise £2 million for a new lifeboat station and new generation all-weather lifeboat, to facilitate a faster response time to emergencies and rescues in the Irish Sea and the rivers Dee and Mersey.
 The building was opened in November 2009.

 The Kings Gap conservation area has been designated by Wirral Borough Council.
 Bounded by the coastline and the Royal Liverpool Golf Club, it consists of large nineteenth and early twentieth century houses, Hoylake Lighthouse and St Hildeburgh's Church.

 Education

 Hoylake includes the independent Kingsmead School, which educates girls and boys from 2 to 16 years old.
 Hoylake Holy Trinity C of E Primary School is the town's main primary school, educating children from the ages of 3 to 11.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.
+With its close proximity with North Wales, BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital North West & Wales, Smooth North West, Greatest Hits Radio Liverpool & The North West and Wirral Wave Radio, a community based station.